 Request a consultation with Kelly Grove

-Kelly Grove is a Research and Learning Librarian at Dirac Library and the liaison to the Earth, Ocean, and Atmospheric Science (EOAS) Department, Chemistry and Biochemistry Department, Psychology Department, College of Engineering, Geography Department, College of Nursing, and Department of Nutrition, Food, and Exercise Science Department.
+Kelly Grove is a Research and Learning Librarian at Dirac Library and the liaison to the Earth, Ocean, and Atmospheric Science (EOAS) Department, Geography Department, College of Nursing.
 Her background includes a B.S. in Geology from the University of Idaho and a Masters in Library and Information Science from the University of Alabama.
-She is a member of the American Library Association (ALA), Association of College and Research Libraries (ACRL) and the Geological Society of America (GSA).
+She is a member of the American Library Association (ALA) and Association of College and Research Libraries (ACRL).

 Matt Hunter is the Florida State University Digital Scholarship Technologist and co-liaison to the Classics department.
 His responsibilities include reference and instruction for the Classical Archaeology, Greek, Latin, Classical Civilizations, and Ancient History programs.
 Matt has earned B.A. degrees in History and Classics, an M.A. in Latin, and an M.L.I.S. from Florida State University.
 His current research interests include emerging technology applications in humanities scholarship, library-based digital humanities research support, and library-based scholarly publication.
 He is a member of the American Library Association and the Association for College and Research Libraries.